naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

   * People began forking off and experimenting with alternative styles of software development, which is where XP, [Mob Programming](https://en.wikipedia.org/wiki/Mob_programming#:~:text=Mob%20programming%20(informally%20mobbing)%20is,code%20at%20the%20same%20time.), and Kanban come from.
   * Some methodologies, like Kanban, enjoyed commercial success in niche development teams.
 Kanban became the preferred strategy in DevOps or client-facing support teams, for example.

 XP and Mob Programming were decidedly less popular.
 These frameworks were in a bit of a limbo -- some of the top practitioners in our field were using XP, such as Martin Fowler, Robert Martin and Kent Beck.
-But it was considered too unapproachable for the masses, too intense; it was simply not justifiable from a business perspective.
-Indeed, if you visit the wikipedia page for Extreme Programming, they have a section dedicated to "[Controversial Aspects](https://en.wikipedia.org/wiki/Extreme_programming#Controversial_aspects)" -- not a ringing bell of endorsement for most people.
+But it was considered too unapproachable for the masses, too intense; some practices, like pair-programming seem absolutely ridiculous from a business perspective.
+Indeed, if you visit the wikipedia page for Extreme Programming, they have a BIG section dedicated to "[Controversial Aspects](https://en.wikipedia.org/wiki/Extreme_programming#Controversial_aspects)" -- not a ringing bell of endorsement for most people.

 Rather than go through the exercise of debating the merits of each principle in detail (which sounds about as boring to read as it is to write), let's discuss why some of the critiques against this methodology no longer hold water.